kenote/mongoose-helper/README.md

-import Promise from 'bluebird' import * as mongoose from 'mongoose' import __Model from '../models' import { MongooseDao as mongooseDao, MongooseDaoSetting, QueryOptions } from '@kenote/mongoose-helper'
+import Promise from 'bluebird' import * as mongoose from 'mongoose' import __Model from '../models' import { MongooseDao as mongooseDao, MongooseDaoSetting, QueryOptions } from 'kenote-mongoose-helper'

 (<any>mongoose).Promise = Promise
 const Model: mongoose.Model<mongoose.Document, {}> = __Model['userModel']